14 Dance Forms of India And Their States of Origin

 Wearing the heavy jewellery and the beautiful costumes you will find the people of Rajasthan dancing on the beats of music to give away their traditional dance form.
 Ghoomar includes the intriguing circular movements complemented by the hand gestures.

 The beautiful women dressed in the elegant attire performing the dance form of Chhau is what you see during the festival time in Kolkata.
-The popular art coming from West Bengal is considered as the dance in the form of martial arts.
+The popular art coming from eastern India is considered as the dance in the form of martial arts.

 Assam, North-east India